sksamuel/scrimage/README.md

 ### Filters

 Scrimage comes with a wide array (or Seq ;) of filters.
-Most of these filters I have not written myself, but rather collected from other open source imaging libraries (for compliance with licenses and / or attribute - see file headers), and either re-written them in Scala, wrapped them in Scala, or fixed bugs and modified them.
+Most of these filters I have not written myself, but rather collected from other open source imaging libraries (for compliance with licenses and / or attribution - see file headers), and either re-written them in Scala, wrapped them in Scala, or fixed bugs and modified them.

 | Filter Name | Example 1 | Example 2 |